Ahmad Zahir: Career

 Zahir attended Habibia High School in Kabul and formed "the amateur band of Habibia High School" including Omar Sultan on guitar, Farid Zaland on congas, and Akbar Nayab on piano.
 Zahir played the accordion and sang.
-They played locally during celebratory occasions like Nowruz, Eid ul-Fitr, and Afghan Independence Day.
+They performed locally during public holidays such as Nowruz, Eid ul-Fitr and Afghan Independence Day.
 Zahir gained considerable popularity in Kabul as a talented singer with a soulful voice.
-His baritone chest voice and evocative singing gave him the title of "Bulbul-e- Habibya", "the Nightingale of Habibia".
+His baritone chest voice and evocative singing gave him the title of "Bulbul-e Habibya", or "the Nightingale of Habibia".

-He attended and graduated from Daru' l-Malimeen ("Teachers' College") in Kabul, and studied for two years in India to get a degree as an English instructor.
+He attended and graduated from the Daru'l-Malimeen (Teachers' College) in Kabul, and studied for two years in India to get a degree as an English instructor.
 After his return from India, Zahir got a job as a journalist for The Kabul Times, but soon began work on his first album.
 He worked closely with Afghan composers Nainawaz and Taranasaz.
-His first recorded song, "Gar Kuni Yak Nizara", was his own composition, blending Indian raga with western pop rhythms.
+His first recorded song, Gar Kuni Yak Nizara, was his own composition, blending Indian raga with western pop rhythms.

 Zahir worked with mentors such as Ismail Azami (saxophonist), Nangalai (trumpeter), Abdullah Etemadi (drummer), and other musicians including Salim Sarmast, Nainawaz, Taranasaz and Mashour Jamal.
 He recorded over 22 albums in the 1970s.
 His songs were noted for their mellifluous tone, poetic style, compelling depth, and passionate emotional evocation.
 Zahir was on the scene of Afghan music for only 10 years at the most; yet, managed to record more than 30 albums.
 This was and is unique in any music industry around the world.
 All of these albums were successful and widely accepted (to this date) by everyone.
 The musicians managed to complete these recordings almost 40 years ago with almost no technology of today's world, and all was done in live recordings.

-A controversy regarding the relation between his song "Tanha Shodam Tanha" and Claude Morgan's song "El Bimbo" (1974) exists.
-Some sources date the song and the album "Lylee" on which it appeared to 1971, which would make Morgan's version a cover, and some (mostly based on a previous version of this article) date it to 1977, reversing the relationship.
+A controversy regarding the relation between his song Tanha Shodam Tanha and Claude Morgan's song El Bimbo (1974) exists.
+Some sources date the song and the album Lylee on which it appeared to 1971, which would make Morgan's version a cover, and some (mostly based on a previous version of this article) date it to 1977, reversing the relationship.

 Because of his musical family background, Zahir helped to establish music as a more respected profession which in turn led to the founding of The Kabul Music School in 1974.

 Following the Saur Revolution, Zahir criticized the leaders of the new communist regime in three songs in resistance to their oppression, modelling himself after one of his heroes, John Lennon, who used rock music for anti-war resistance in the west.